shsma/microservice-boilerplate/README.md

 - `Docker-compose`

 ## Technologies
-- `Lumem -v 6.x` : It is the perfect solution for building Laravel based micro-services and blazing fast APIs.
+- `Lumen -v 6.x` : It is the perfect solution for building Laravel based micro-services and blazing fast APIs.
 It is one of the fastest micro-frameworks available. https://lumen.laravel.com/

 - `Laravel -v 6.x` : Laravel is a web application framework with expressive, elegant syntax.